 Here at Healthy Monday Syracuse, we want to help you start your week off refreshed and re-centered by sponsoring in partnership with Hendricks Chapel a weekly Monday Meditation.
 This practice is open to any member of the SU community and begins at noon on Mondays during the academic year.
 All skill levels are welcome and it is a chance to practice silent meditation.

-We are also partnering with the Contemplative Collaborative to offer a weekly Monday afternoon yoga class to support healthy minds and bodies for our SU students, staff and faculty.
+We also partner with the Contemplative Collaborative to offer a weekly Monday afternoon yoga class during the academic year to support healthy minds and bodies for our SU students, staff and faculty.

 Below we’ve shared some audio files of guided meditations and practices to help you strengthen your ability to focus and bring more mindfulness to your life.
 These sources are recommended by the Contemplative Collaborative and are beneficial to all listeners, whether you are a beginner or seasoned practitioner.

-- Meditation in Motion– a brief video created by SU students and faculty.
+- Meditation in Motion is a brief video created by SU students and faculty.

 Love Your Body